Skip to main content

 Math Courses

-The Statistics major, minor, and the Data Science major require a sequence of calculus and linear algebra.
+The Statistics major, Statistics minor, and Data Science major all require a sequence of calculus and linear algebra.
 You can find the standard required courses on the requirements page for the Statistics major, Statistics minor, and the Data Science major.
 The Mathematics department offers many sequences that are equivalent to the ones listed on the requirements pages and you should take the sequence that is appropriate for your background.
 See the Mathematics department's First-Year Focus page for more information about calculus placement.

-The Math courses are pre- or co-requisites for the STAT 320 Statistical Theory and Methods courses required for the Statistics major, minor, and the Data Science major.
+The Math courses are pre- or co-requisites for the STAT 320 Statistical Theory and Methods courses required for the Statistics major, Statistics minor, and Data Science major.
 Ideally, the STAT 320 courses are taken in the sophomore year.
 This is especially important for Statistics majors and minors as it is prerequisite for many of the more advanced courses in statistics.

 The Statistics Major and Minor